Fabienne Brison is a leading individual in copyright issues, particularly in the media and technology spaces.

 - PlayRight v.
 Brutele, VOO, Proximus and Orange.
 Represents PlayRight (collective management company of performers) in a dispute with the other cable companies regarding the cable retransmission of protected performances, before the French-speaking Enterprise Court of Brussels (to date).

 - PlayRight v.
 Telenet.
-Represents PlayRight (collective management company of performers) in a dispute with cable company Telenet, concerning the communication to the public of protected performances by “direct injection”, including questions of law concerning the validity of “all-rights” agreements with broadcasters and the presumption of transfer of rights to film producers, before the Brussels Court of Appeal (to date).
+Represents PlayRight (collective management company of performers) in a dispute with cable company Telenet, concerning the communication to the public of protected performances by “direct injection”, including questions of law concerning the validity of “all-rights” agreements with broadcasters and the presumption of transfer of rights to film producers, before the Brussels Court of Appeal (2022).

 - Promeco & Boxter v.
 Guy Laroche & Textiles Olivier Mercier.
 Represents a Belgian company in a trademark dispute, concerning the exhaustion of the trademark right and (non-) opposability of the limitations in the principal license to third parties, before the Brussels Court of Appeal (to date).